Affidavit of Heirship

 Affidavits of Heirship in Texas

 In Texas, a probate attorney can prepare what is known as an Affidavit of Heirship to transfer estate property to the deceased person’s surviving family members.
-While an Affidavit of Heirship is one of the cheapest, fastest ways to distribute property to heirs, it is only available when the decedent died without a will and there is no need for estate administration.
 Moreover, most banks and brokerages will not transfer money from a decedent’s accounts to heirs based on an Affidavit of Heirship and will instead require a Small Estate Affidavit or a judicial Determination of Heirship.
 Furthermore, Affidavits of Heirship may not be advisable in situations where all of the surviving heirs do not get along or otherwise do not have contact with one another.

 - The name and address of the affiant